ktsn/vue-hot-reload-loader/README.md

 ## Usage

 You need to update your webpack config to let webpack awere `vue-hot-reload-loader`.
+Note that you should carefuly set webpack's [rule condition](https://webpack.js.org/configuration/module/#rule-conditions) so that `vue-hot-reload-loader` is only used for actual component files.
+See [a discussion](https://github.com/ktsn/vue-hot-reload-loader/issues/6).

 ```js
 module.exports = {